billyfryer/Pioneer-Project/README.md

 Pioneer Project Paper.pdf - PDF file that contains the output of Pioneer Project Paper RMD - a complete writeup of the project and analysis

 Pioneer League Project.Rproj - R Project File used for this study

+UCSAS Slides.ppt - Powerpoint used for presenting at the UCONN Sports Analytics Sympoisum